OmarZarifa/DICE-GAME/README.md

 ### 3. Setting up a Virtual Environment
 It's recommended to use a virtual environment to isolate the dependencies required for this project.
 To create a new virtual environment, do the following:
-1. run:
+## 1. create a new virtual environment by running:
 ```bash
 make venv
 ```
 This will create a new virtual environment in the venv directory.

-2. Activate the virtual environment by running:
+## 2. Activate the virtual environment by running:

 On Windows:
 ```bash